sraaphorst/Daily-Coding-Problem/dcp_cpp/README.md

 # Daily Coding Problem: C++ implementations

-The following problems are implemented in C++:
+The following problems are implemented in C++.
+We implement them as headers for simplicity of not having either one massive library or hundreds of libraries; furthermore, many of them are templates, so they cannot be compiled into libraries anyway.

 * [Day 1](src/day001)
 * [Day 2](src/day002)